AdaCore/gnatstudio/docs/users_guide/extending.rst

   Please refer to the online help for this command to get more information (by typing `help Locations.parse` in the GPS Shell).

-  Here's a small example showing how to run a make command and send the errors to the :guilabel:`Locations` view..
+  here is a small example showing how to run a make command and send the errors to the :guilabel:`Locations` view..

-  For languages that support it, it's recommended that you quote the argument with triple quotes (see :ref:`The_GPS_Shell`), so that any special character such as newlines and quotes in the output of the tool are not specially interpreted by GPS.
+  For languages that support it, it is recommended that you quote the argument with triple quotes (see :ref:`The_GPS_Shell`), so that any special character such as newlines and quotes in the output of the tool are not specially interpreted by GPS.
 You should also leave a space at